mmondics/aiops-z/README.md

     You can register a new user, explore the catalog of purchasable robots, give them ratings, and simulate a purchase.

-    Notice that from the OpenShift and Robot Shop perspectives, you don't get much of a sense of how the various microservice applications are plumbed together, how they are performing, if they have the correct number of resources, or if any issues are affecting the application currently or in the near future.
+    Notice that from the OpenShift and Robot Shop perspectives, you don't get much of a sense of how the various microservice applications are plumbed together, how they are performing, if they have the correct amount of resources, or if any issues are affecting the application currently.
 In other words, there is a lack of *observability*, *application performance management*, and *proactive problem remediation*.

 ## Instana